opdsbanasya/NamsteReact/Episode 6/README.md

 ## React will be render whole component.
 How react update constant variable in useState?
 React render a whole a component and if you update a state, react rerender the component and re-initialize the state variable and assign new value.
 That's why react update the constant variable in useState.

+---

+## what in this Episode
+In this Episode I learned about `Monolith` and `Microservice architecture`.
+I also learned about `useEffect`, `CORS`, `Shimmer UI`, `Conditional rendering` and `how react update constant variable in useState`.

+Also, built a `shimmer UI` for the loading state of the app and built `search functionality` in out food app,